 Major construction of the directional sign network for vehicle traffic in our community is now complete.
-Minor touch ups will be carried out in the Spring of 2017 when weather improves to finish the signs.

 - Facilitate the visitor experience by providing a consistent, intuitive sign network between destinations